ericfialkowski/uuid-cl/README.md

 # uuid-cl

 ## Description
-Simple little program to use for generating uuids on the command line.
+Simple little program to use for generating uuids (and now cuids see: https://usecuid.org/) on the command line.

 ## Why?
 I recently discovered https://github.com/veler/DevToys and was hoping